Lancetnik/Propan/docs/docs/en/getting_started/4_broker/2_routing.md

 ## General behavior

-To declare a broker message handler function, use the decorator `@broker.handle`
+To declare a broker message handler function, use the decorator `@broker.handle`:

 ```python
 @broker.handle("test")